romanowski/blog/path_dependent_types.md

 Let's start with small refreshment of what actually the dependent typing is.
 Using [Wikipedia](http://en.wikipedia.org/wiki/Dependent_type) as a source:
 >In computer science and logic, a dependent type is a type that depends on a value.

 Neat, huh?
 But what does it mean in practice?
 If you take a look at the Wikipedia's [list](http://en.wikipedia.org/wiki/Dependent_type#Comparison_of_languages_with_dependent_types)  of languages that implement dependent typing you might get strange sensation that it is something really obscure and esoteric.
-Languages mentioned there range from "never heard of" (Guru/Matita anyone?) to "yeah, I recall reading about it on Reddit once or twice" (Coq).
+Languages mentioned there range from "never heard of" (Guru/Matita anyone?) to "yeah, I recall reading about it on Reddit once or twice" (Coq/Idris).
 Oh wait, there is `F#`.
 Ooops, sorry, it is not `F#` but [`F*`](http://research.microsoft.com/en-us/projects/fstar/).
 Thanks goodness it **is** something from Microsoft at least.
 And look ma', no Haskell.
 If it is not implemented in Haskell then truly, what problems can it solve?

 Well, actually dependent typing is helpful in solving very down-to-earth problems.
 I bet that everyone programming in a language with sufficiently expressive type system  has wondered at least once - why my type system does not prevent me from, say, accessing head of empty list?
 This question is in fact the canonical showcase for dependent typing.
 Just imagine - if you could somehow encode the length of a list (a value) into its type then it'd be trivial to state that list of length 0 (type that depends on a value, mind you) has no head to be accessed.
 Standard library would have just been changed to (please bear with my completely made up syntax):